mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 If party has been particularly honorable and impressed her:

 > *(Removes a silver pendant)* *"This belonged to my mentor.
 She died defending innocents from a lich.
-Blessed by Auriel herself.
+Blessed by Aethor herself.
 It offers protection against fear and darkness.
 Take it.
 You'll need it facing a dragon."*

 **Gift:** **Amulet of Protection from Evil** (advantage on saves vs fiends and undead, they have disadvantage on attacks against wearer)